s4izh/zeos/README.md

 kernel and developed for the intel 80386 architecture.
 The goal of this project is to extend its functionalities.

-Inside each directory there is more info about each part of the project.
+Inside each directory there is more information about the milestones completed at each stage of the project.

 - [e2](e2/README.md)
 - [project](project/README.md)